jbosstm/quickstart/CONTRIBUTING.md

 ## Legal

-All original contributions are subject to the [guidelines](https://github.com/jbosstm/narayana/blob/main/CONTRIBUTING.md#legal) in the main narayana repository.
+All original contributions are subject to the [guidelines](https://github.com/jbosstm/narayana/blob/main/CONTRIBUTING.md) in the main narayana repository with the exception that we ask contributors *not* to include copyright statements, or license identifiers in contributed files, prefering instead for attribution to be tracked by information contained in the git commit.
+This policy makes it easier for developers to use the quickstarts to jumpstart their own development.

 ## Reporting an issue